chrisringrose/free-spam-blocker/README.md

 Since most bots ignore JavaScript, this anti-spam solution makes your fillable form require JavaScript.
 It injects invisible code to a the email message before sending, and then makes your WordPress site look for this invisible code.
 If the code isn't there, it flags the email as possible spam.

+#### Is it annoying to my real website visitors?

+Nope.
+It's completely hidden and unnoticeable.
+No annoying CAPTCHA boxes, or making people click on images that contain traffic lights.

 ## Installation